AdobeDocs/marketo.en/help/marketo/product-docs/core-marketo-concepts/smart-campaigns/flow-actions/flow-step-service.md

 ## Refreshing Picklists {#refreshing-picklists}

 Marketo will refresh picklist choices for services every night, but there are times when you will need new choices available, such as campaign creation.
-You can refresh these easily from any instance of your flow step using the refresh button, or by going to the Admin > Service Providers menu and clicking Refresh Picklist once you have selected your service.
+You can refresh these easily from any instance of your flow step using the refresh button, or by going to the [!UICONTROL Admin] > [!UICONTROL Service Providers] menu and clicking [!UICONTROL Refresh Picklist] once you have selected your service.

 ## Checking Incoming Fields {#checking-incoming-fields}